ijl/orjson/README.md

 [dataclass](https://github.com/ijl/orjson#dataclass) and
 [datetime](https://github.com/ijl/orjson#datetime) instances.

-Its serialization performance on fixtures of real data is 2.5x to 9.5x the nearest other library and 4x to 12x the standard library.
-Its deserialization performance on the same fixtures is 1.2x to 1.3x the nearest other library and 1.4x to 2x the standard library.

 Its features and drawbacks compared to other Python JSON libraries:

 * serializes `dataclass` instances 30x faster than other libraries